ivankahl/sage-crm-dot-net-templates/README.md

 ```

 End with an example of getting some data out of the system or using it for a little demo

+## Building

+In order to build the VSIX package, open the solution in Visual Studio 2017 and build the _VSIXInstaller_ project.

 ## Built With